Angular-Dynamic-Hooks/ngx-dynamic-hooks/docs/documentation/v2/troubleshooting.md

 This might be due to sanitization.
 This library uses Angular's native DomSanitizer to remove potentially malicious code like `<script>`-tags from the content.
 To ensure maximum security, the sanitizer is fairly aggressive, however, and will also remove seemingly harmless elements, like `<input>` or attributes like `id`.

-You can turn off sanitization at any time through the [`OutletOptions`]({{ "documentation/v2/configuration#outletoptions" | relative_url }}).
+You can turn off sanitization at any time through the [OutletOptions]({{ "documentation/v2/configuration#outletoptions" | relative_url }}).
 Note that you will then have to ensure that the content is safe to render by yourself!

 ### **Error: `ngx-dynamic-hooks` is not a known element**